ePages-de/epages-devportal/_posts/2019/2019-11-15-being-a-devoxxian-in-antwerp.md

 header_position: top
 header_overlay: true
 category: events
-tags: ["conference", "java", "rest", "spring", "reactive"]
+tags: ["conference", "java11", "rest", "spring", "security"]
 authors: ["Donaldo"]
 about_authors: ["dlika"]
 ---

-Here I am going to tell you about my experience at [Devoxx Belgium 2019](https://devoxx.be).
+Here I am going to tell you about my experience at [Devoxx Belgium 2019](https://devoxx.be){:target="_blank"}.

 It took place at Kinopolis in Antwerp, Belgium.
 The talks were held in the cinemas , guaranteeing top seats, top audio, and top visual quality.
 As the tickets were sold out so early this year , the rooms and the venue was packed to the rim with people.